The Silver Wolf: Plot summary

 "I was born of darkness.
 My father's eyes closed before mine opened.
 I am not of this world or the other, and I have the right to be what I am ".

 Regeane is a half-Saxon and half-Frankish woman whose father, Wolfstan, died because of her mother, Gisela.
-Wolfstan was a shape shifter, a man who could change from human to a very large wolf while her mother, Gisela, was frightened at the abnormality that her husband displayed.
+Wolfstan was a shapeshifter, a man who could change from human to a very large wolf, while her mother, Gisela, was frightened at the abnormality that her husband displayed.
 Due to Gundabald's urgings and pressure, Gisela grew to believe that Wolfstan was an offspring of the Devil Himself and eventually lured him to his death.
 When Gisela birthed Regeane, she was relieved to find no abnormalities.
-Leastwise, not yet.

 When Regeane experiences her first sign of adulthood, she changes into this beautiful silver wolf.
 Gisela panics and forces poor Regeane to drink filthy concoctions, to pray for hours, to go to church, to promise never again to change as long as she lived.
-Etc. In return for that promise, Gundabald would take care of Regeane for a long time.
+In return for that promise, Gundabald would take care of Regeane for a long time.

-But when Gisela dies, the whole family falls into poverty and corruption, ending up with tattered cloths, temporary lodging in Rome and Regeane chained by the neck in the basement.
+But when Gisela dies, the whole family falls into poverty and corruption, ending up with tattered clothing, temporary lodging in Rome and Regeane chained by the neck in the basement.
 Gundabald treats her worse and worse while Hugo, his son, is a more drunken wastrel than ever.
-Together, the expert wastrel (Gundabald) and the apprentice wastrel (Hugo) use up the money while Regeane is locked up in the house.
+Together, Gundabald and his son Hugo, a drunken wastreland the apprentice wastrel (Hugo) use up the money while Regeane is locked up in the house.
 But Regeane fights back and she finally escapes from the imprisonment when Gundabald's mood turns when he finds her a wealthy mountain lord by the name of Maeniel to marry her.
 Regeane escapes to Lucilla's villa, where Lucilla, Hadrian (the Pope), Antonius and many others befriend her and her smaller friend Elfgifa.